Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-identify the main external and internal contextual factors impacting on employee resourcing; will be achieved by assessments: 1,3explain different forms of employment and flexible resourcing strategies; will be achieved by assessments: 1,3assess different elements of talent planning activities; will be achieved by assessments: 1,3identify relationships between organisational structure, job design and employee resourcing; will be achieved by assessments: 1assess different recruitment and selection methods within the expectations of the law and good practice; will be achieved by assessments: 2identify the main approaches to career planning and assess the contribution of training and development; will be achieved by assessments: 2reflect on staff retention issues and labour turnover; will be achieved by assessments: 2assess emerging issues (e.g. globalisation and labour market trends) influencing employee resourcing strategies. will be achieved by assessments: 1, 2
+identify the main external and internal contextual factors impacting on employee resourcing: 1,2assess different elements of talent planning activities: 2identify relationships between organisational structure, job design and employee resourcing: 1,2assess different recruitment and selection methods within the expectations of the law and good practice: 2identify the main approaches to career planning and assess the contribution of training and development: 2reflect on staff retention issues and labour turnover: 2assess emerging issues (e.g. globalisation and labour market trends) influencing employee resourcing strategies: 1,2explain different forms of employment and flexible resourcing strategies: 2

-15 hours of lectures7 hours of tutorials 7 hours preparation for tutorials 15 hours preparation for formative assessment 50 hours preparation for summative assessment (essay and exam) 56 hours private study
+15 hours of lectures5 hours of tutorials 4 hours of tutor-led activities10 hours preparation for tutorials 71 hours preparation for summative assessment (essay and exam) 45 hours private study

 1: Essay weighted 50%